MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-F-Procedure-Administration/part-301-Procedure-Administration/subpart-ECFR339c1e1fba17896-Additions-Tax-Additional-Amounts-Assessable-Penalties/subjectgroup-ECFRc5cb6195621aa7d-Additions-Tax-Additional-Amounts/section-301.6721-0.md

 (3) Examples.

-(4) Nonapplication to returns not due on February 28 or March 15.
+(4) Nonapplication to returns not due on January 31, February 28, or March 15.

-(e) Lower limitations on the $250,000 maximum penalty amount with respect to persons with gross receipts of not more than $5,000,000.
+(e) Safe harbor exception for certain de minimis errors.

 (1) In general.

+(2) Definition of de minimis error.

+(3) Election to override the safe harbor exception.

+(4) Voluntary corrections.

+(5) Limitations on applicability.

+(f) Lower limitations on the $250,000 maximum penalty amount with respect to persons with gross receipts of not more than $5,000,000.

+(1) In general.

 (2) Gross receipts test.

-(f) Higher penalty for intentional disregard of requirement to file timely correct information returns.
+(g) Higher penalty for intentional disregard of requirement to file timely correct information returns.

 (1) Application of section 6721(e).